raganwald-deprecated/homoiconic/2008-12-01/keep_your_privates_to_yourself.md

       fu.call
     end

-This also means if all you're looking for is the public interface, you don't have to skip over the helper code to get to it, but you do have to skip over the forward declarations, so I'm not sure whether that's a win.
+This also means if all you're looking for is the public interface, you don't have to skip over the helper code to get to it, but you do have to skip over the forward declarations, so it's not clear whether that's a win.
 Also, the forward declarations are fugly, but they get the job done.

 Another use for closures in an anonymous module
 ---